w3c/jlreq-d/README.md

 - Content authors

 ## Target applications
+As mentioned earlier, the layout of digital text has its unique limitations and possibilities that are dictinct from printed text.
+As the object of JLReq-d is to reflect them to the requirements, applications that aim to reproduce details of traditional line layout are out of scope.
+Please refer JLReq for such a case.

+These applications for example are out of the scope:
+- Professional page layout applications or word processor applications that aim to reproduce details of traditional layout
+- E-book applications that aim to reproduce the layout of printed books

+JLReq-d targets these applications:
-- Simple text without styling or only basic styles, such as mail and notes
+- Mail, notes or UI text: Simple text without a style or only basic styles.
+Typically without justification
-- Web pages
+- Web pages: reflow and scroll
-- Word processor applications with pages
+- Word processor and presentation apps: which have a concept of a page
-- E-books, which are structured as a book
+- E-books: which are structured as books
-- Web pages and text books, with improved accessibility

 ### Non targets
 - Page layout and other applications who's purpose is to generate printed materials.
 JLreq covers them